 1500 calories = 21g fiber

 2500 calories = 35g fiber

 The minimum amount you should aim for would be 20 grams per day, and in most cases you should avoid going much above 60 grams unless you have a very high carbohydrate intake exceeding 500 grams per day.

-Just because some fiber is good doesn’t necessarily mean that more is better, and going too high can actually produce negative side effects such as malabsorption of certain nutrients, bloating, gas and constipation.
+Just because some fiber is good doesn’t necessarily mean that more is better.
+Going too high can actually produce negative side effects such as malabsorption of certain nutrients, bloating, gas, and constipation.

 Don’t worry about tracking your intake of each specific type of fiber and as that will simply be an unnecessary over-complication.
 Just focus on the total grams of fiber eaten per day and aim to roughly meet the guidelines given above.